Social Icons

 Directed by John Francis Daley and Jonathan Goldstein

-When Game Night starts you get this feeling that everything is going to drive down Cliché Avenue, based on what you have read about it and the way it starts.
-The great thing is, it does not (for the most parts).
-The script of this movie is explosive, the comedy is unexpectedly good and funny with a cast that were just having too much fun.
+When Game Night starts, you get this feeling that everything is going to drive down Cliché Avenue, based on what you’ve read about it and the way it begins.
+The great thing is, it doesn’t (for the most part).
+The script of this movie is explosive, the comedy is unexpectedly good and funny, and the cast is clearly having way too much fun.

-The unexpected twists and turns this movie gathers starts with a simple game night, which the movie is about.
-A group of friends having a game night when everything goes off.
-Our leads met at a bar, Max (Jason Bateman) and Annie (Rachel McAdams) during a competition.
-Their competitive behavior was what brought them together – they got married and continued to have game night with their friends in their house.
+The unexpected twists and turns in this movie start with a simple game night—which is what the movie is about.
+A group of friends is having a game night when everything goes off the rails.
+Our leads, Max (Jason Bateman) and Annie (Rachel McAdams), met at a bar during a competition.
+Their competitive behavior is what brought them together—they got married and continued to host game nights with their friends at their house.
+Max has an older, richer brother, Brooks, who is everything Max wants to be.
+Brooks comes to visit and joins the game night, only to make Max feel inferior, as he’s just as competitive.

-Brooks made some arrangements for a better game night and invites Max and his friends to his house to come be part of it.
-His plan for the game night was different and even puts a car up for the winner.
+Brooks makes some arrangements for a better game night and invites Max and his friends to his house to be part of it.
+His plan for the game night is different—he even puts up a car as the prize for the winner.
+The game is simple: someone is going to get “kidnapped,” and the others must solve the case.
+The problem is, someone does get kidnapped—but it’s for real, and the others have to solve it to save the kidnapped person’s life.

-This is the reason why this movie did not make so much in the box office, but this a movie you will love when you get to see it.
+This is a movie you’ll enjoy watching, though sadly, the excitement is a one-time ride.
+This is also why the movie didn’t make much at the box office, but it’s one you’ll love when you get to see it.

 0 comments: